Unsettling/FeatureFlagger/README.md

           ?
 "Enabled."
           : "Disabled.");
   ```

+## Code

+Each feature is a class inheriting from `IFeatureFlag`.

+Where the feature is to be toggled the feature flag class is instantiated and
+its `IsEnabled()` method is called.

+    if (new ExampleFeatureFlag().IsEnabled())
+    {
+        doSomething();
+    }

+Each flag must have a corresponding behaviour.
+The system loads all the behaviours
+that inherit from an `IBehaviour` interface.
+All behaviours for the feature are
+evaluated and if they all pass then the feature is said to be enabled.

 ## Activation Strategies (from, until, etc.)
 The activation strategies all implement IBehaviour which means they must implement a `Func<dictionary<string, string>, bool>` method.
 The behaviours return this method that takes a set of parameters (the dictionary) and tests them truth-ily (the Boolean).
 You can call as many behaviours as you like for a feature and they each must evaluate to true for the feature flag to be 'on'.
 Composing your chosen behaviours then becomes your feature's activation strategy.